ContainerSSH/log/README.md

 [![LGTM Alerts](https://img.shields.io/lgtm/alerts/github/ContainerSSH/log?style=for-the-badge)](https://lgtm.com/projects/g/ContainerSSH/log/)

 This library provides internal logging for ContainerSSH.
-Its functionality is very similar to how syslog does logging.
+Its functionality is very similar to how syslog is structured.

 <p align="center"><strong>Note: This is a developer documentation.</strong><br />The user documentation for ContainerSSH is located at <a href="https://containerssh.github.io">containerssh.github.io</a>.</p>